 Sidney Poitier Remembered

-A pioneer who touched the hearts and minds of generations of moviegoers across the globe with his remarkable career on screen, Poitier’s passion for film also included recognition of the art form’s power of educate and inspire – and when the American Film Institute was founded in 1967, he helped to inform its mission as AFI’s Founding Vice Chair.
+A pioneer who touched the hearts and minds of generations of moviegoers across the globe with his remarkable career on screen, Poitier’s passion for film also included recognition of the art form’s power to educate and inspire – and when the American Film Institute was founded in 1967, he helped to inform its mission as AFI’s Founding Vice Chair.

 Poitier’s extraordinary film career began with his feature film debut in the 1950 film noir NO WAY OUT.
 Universally lauded for groundbreaking roles in films like BLACKBOARD JUNGLE (1955), PORGY AND BESS (1959) and A RAISIN IN THE SUN (1961), he earned his first Academy Award® nomination for his role as an escaped convict handcuffed to a white racist (played by Tony Curtis) in THE DEFIANT ONES (1958).